 |Year & campus||2023 — Parkville|

 |Fees information||Subject EFTSL, level, discipline and census date|

 |Study level & type||Graduate Coursework|

 The ‘constructive alignment’ model has been used in designing each subject within the program.
 This model aligns each learning outcome with both teaching activities and assessment tasks.
-Assessment tasks emphasise a mix of individual and group work assessment, written and oral presentations in traditional and in e-assessment formats, and skills based assessment.
-In addition, students will complete a ‘Critical perspectives in physiotherapy’ portfolio that will explicitly and cumulatively build on students’ ability to reflect on their learning experiences and their understanding of the Physiotherapy Graduate Attributes.
+Assessment tasks emphasize a mix of individual and group work assessment, written and oral presentations in traditional and in e-assessment formats, and skills-based assessment.
+In addition, students will build an e-portfolio to demonstrate their professional journey, acquisition of professional skills and identity.

 The program will be delivered outside the standard university semester.
 The semesters are 14 weeks in duration.
 This allows us to incorporate the clinical component of the course within the subjects.